Reality of Unipotent elements in Classical Lie Groups: -reality and Classical Reality

 \section{${\mathrm{Ad}}_G$-reality and Classical Reality}

 In this section we will introduce an infinitesimal version of the notion of classical reality in a Lie group.
-An element $ g\in G$ is called {\it exponential } if $ g=\exp X $ for some $ X\in \g $.
-A Lie group is called {\it exponential} if every element is exponential.
 First, we will show that {\rm Ad}$_G$-real in the Lie algebra implies the classical reality of the corresponding element in the Lie group.

 \begin{lemma} Let $ G $ be a Lie group with Lie algebra $ \g $.
 Let $ X\in \g$ be an {\rm Ad}$_G$-real (resp. strongly {\rm Ad}$_G$-real) element, then $ \exp X$ is real (resp. strongly real) in $ G $. \end{lemma}